-Libertarianism is a political theory that focuses on the inherent rights of individuals.
-The roots of libertarianism come from ancient Greece, China, and Israel.
-Modern-day libertarianism, however, did not develop until the 17th and 18th centuries.
+Libertarianism is a political theory that focuses on the natural rights of individuals.
+The roots come from ancient Greece, China, and Israel.
+However, modern-day libertarianism did not emerge until the 17th and 18th centuries.

-The first principle of libertarianism is the protection of individual rights.
+The first principle is that libertarianism defends individual rights.
 Libertarians believe that people are born with natural rights that ought to be protected.
 Individuals have the right to determine how they live their lives as long as they do not interfere with other people’s rights.
-These rights include the right to life, free speech, and property.
-Therefore, libertarians reject the death penalty, government censorship, and any government intervention with private property.
+Among these are the rights to live, speak freely, and own property.
+Hence, libertarians reject the death penalty, government censorship, and any government intervention with private property.

-The third central principle of the theory is a limited government.
+The third fundament of the theory is a limited government.
 Libertarians believe that government is a dangerous institution because of the highly concentrated power.
 Instead, they look to divide and limit the authority of government institutions.
-Libertarians refer to the dispersion of political power in Europe as an example of division of power.
-As a result, it is leading to increased personal liberty and sustained economic growth.
+A small government leads to personal liberty and sustained economic growth.

 The final main principle of libertarianism is that the single purpose of government is to protect the individual rights of its citizens.
-Moreover, libertarian ideas regarding the military state that its sole purpose is to protect the country against aggression.
-For that reason, they oppose using military force for foreign intervention, including providing military or economic aid.
+For example, the sole purpose of the military is to protect the country against foreign aggression.
+Hence, they oppose using military force for foreign intervention, including providing military or economic aid.

-In conclusion, these four ideals determine libertarian positions on various domestic and international issues.
-Currently, these principles can be observable in many countries, including Canada, Australia, and Germany.
-Also, in the United Kingdom and the United States.
+In conclusion, these four ideas describe libertarian positions on major domestic and international issues.
+No country is strictly libertarian.
+To some extent, we can observe these views in countries such as Canada, Australia, and Germany.
+As well as in the United Kingdom and the United States.